 The Bomber is one of the most effective lures for catching striped bass.
 The Mega Bait is also very productive.
-Cast Bombers and Mega Baits into the pocket by a jetty as the sun goes down and catch a striped bass.
+Cast a bomber lure into the pocket by a jetty as the sun goes down and catch a striped bass.

 The Daiwa SP Minnow lure has been getting rave notices all along the striper coast.